La Hire: Literature

 La Hire is a minor figure in the "Catherine" novels of Juliette Benzoni.
+He also features prominently in Mark Twin’s “Personal Recollections of Joan of Arc” as a ferocious fighter and Joan of Arc’s most valuable general.

 Film, theatre and TV

 In Cecil B. DeMille's film Joan the Woman, La Hire was played by Hobart Bosworth.
 In the French film La Merveilleuse Vie de Jeanne d'Arc (1929), he was played by Fernand Mailly.

 La Hire was also played by veteran John Ford "stock company" member Ward Bond in Victor Fleming's classic 1948 Technicolor film Joan of Arc, which starred Ingrid Bergman.

 In Otto Preminger's 1957 version of Saint Joan, La Hire was portrayed by Patrick Barr.

 On British television, in the BBC's Play of the Month (1968) version of Saint Joan, La Hire was portrayed by Jack Watson.
 In the USA, Hallmark Hall of Fame did two versions of the story - The Lark (1957), La Hire being played by Bruce Gordon, and Saint Joan (1967), in which the character was played by Dana Elcar.

 In the two-part French film Jeanne la Pucelle (1994), La Hire was portrayed by Stephane Boucher.
 In the television miniseries Joan of Arc (1999), La Hire was played by Peter Strauss.
 Also in 1999, La Hire appeared in the feature film The Messenger: The Story of Joan of Arc, portrayed by actor Richard Ridings.

-In the Czech musical Johanna z Arku (2003), La Hire was portrayed by Petr Kolar.
+In the Czech musical Johanka z Arku (2003), La Hire was portrayed by Petr Kolář and Kamil Střihavka.

 Computer games

 La Hire appears in Age of Empires II (1999) in the Joan of Arc campaign.
 A powerful "Champion"-class infantry unit, he is portrayed as an accomplished and capable yet Hulk-like brute that refers to himself in the third person.
 His remarks include "La Hire wishes to kill something", "The blood on La Hire's sword is almost dry", and "La Hire's sword is not bloody enough!".

 La Hire is featured as a character in the tactical roleplaying video game Jeanne d'Arc (2005).
 In the game, La Hire is depicted as an axe-wielding lion beastman warrior and mercenary, known for his overwhelming strength and a fiery temperament.

 In Wars and Warriors: Joan of Arc (2004), La Hire is a playable character who is portrayed as a giant with stunning strength.
 He fights with a massive club.

 In Armored Core: For Answer (2008), one of the featured mechs is designated TYPE-LAHIRE.
 La Hire is also a character in Koei's Bladestorm: The Hundred Years' War (2015).

+La Hire has a less than significant appearance in Age of Empires IV (2021) during the "Battle of Patay" mission of the Hundred Years War campaign.
+He does not appear physically, in fact his only depiction in the game is his name, but players can hire squads of Royal Knights from him during the mission.